For Sole Traders, Freelancers and Contractors

 Recommended Read - A Workbook

-Starting Your Own Business: A WorkBook 3rd Edition (2010) by Brian O’Kane and Ron Immink is available to buy on SuccessStore.com
+Starting Your Own Business: A Workbook 3rd Edition (2010) by Brian O’Kane and Ron Immink is available to buy online at O'Mahony's books (a great store in Limerick).

-The WorkBook takes a potential entrepreneur through the whole process of starting a business, from first thoughts about self-employment and company formation to the practicalities of start-up.
-It consists of three chapters: READY; STEADY; and GO; each of which is filled with checklists, flowcharts and questionnaires.
+The WorkBook takes a potential entrepreneur through the whole process of starting a business, from first thoughts about self-employment and company formation to the practicalities of a start-up.
+It consists of three chapters: READY; STEADY, and GO; each of which is filled with checklists, flowcharts and questionnaires.

-READY provides you with essential background information, preparatory to making a commitment to a start-up.
+READY provides you with essential background information and preparation for making a commitment to a start-up.
 It includes both Self-assessment and Market Research as key elements.

 GO provides forms, documentation and further guidance to help you put your business into action.